 However, normal means would allow black to somehow resist by playing Be7-Rd8 and Kf8.
 Tal demonstrated that this is just a dream and black is just lost after the great 17.d5!!

-Certainly, a shocker move; white exploits the pin on the C pawn and at the same time open the E file by exposing the black king.
+Certainly, a shocker move; white exploits the pin on the C pawn and at the same time opens the E file by exposing the black king.
 The game ended quickly after a nice forced sequence.

 See it here:

-To sum it up, these type of moves don’t come easily to the eye when you are looking at a position unless you have seen and learned the pattern before.
+To sum it up, these types of moves don’t come easily to the eye when you are looking at a position unless you have seen and learned the pattern before.
 Our advice is to keep an eye on such moves and give yourself time to calculate a few moves deeper.